 I guess it's still slightly better than '90s brass.

 Our Living Room Renovation

 If you're new here, hello and welcome to the start of our living room renovation!
-Here's what the space looked like in the beginning, and here's how it's looking one week in.
+Here's what the space looked like in the beginning.

 One of the first things I did was paint the walls a bright, happy color (Benjamin Moore's Chantilly Lace) and update all the brushed nickel fixtures.
 It always bothered me, but I guess I assumed I was going to need to spray paint it, so I never touched it with anything else.